bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 much as I wanted to, and I didn't know the source well enough to fork the project and turn it into my own.
-So, instead of spending the time getting to know the source, I decided to dedicate my time to learning more about static site generators to implement *exactly* what I wanted, without limitation or constriction.
+So, instead of spending the time getting to know the source, I decided to dedicate my time learning more about static site generators to implement *exactly* what I wanted, without limitation or constriction.